-How to avoid your baby crying on a plane
+How to avoid your baby crying with ear pain on a plane

 A baby crying on a plane is a parent's worst nightmare.